Neshaminy High School: Mascot

 Neshaminy High School athletic teams are known as the Skins.
-The prior mascot was the Redskins.In 2012, a Neshaminy parent of Native American descent started a campaign to change the name because of its racially offensive and harmful nature.
+The prior mascot was the Redskins.
+In 2012, a Neshaminy parent of Native American descent started a campaign to change the name because of its racially offensive and harmful nature.
 This parent spoke at numerous board meetings, though Neshaminy made no progress toward a change.
 As a result, a complaint was filed with the Pennsylvania Human Relations Commission (PHRC) in 2013.
 After a thorough investigation, the PHRC ruled against the Neshaminy school district, deciding that the school must change the mascot.
 However, the school administration appealed PHRC's ruling.

 On October 23, 2013, the student editorial board of the high school's newspaper, "The Playwickian", stated its intention to no longer call the team "Redskin" in its publications.
 The school administration responded that the student editorial board lacked the power to make this decision.
 In 2014, newspaper staff members received awards from the Scholastic Keystone Press Awards contest and the Gold Circle Award from the Columbia Scholastic Press Association for articles published in "The Playwickian" on the issue.

 In May 2014, a student submitted an opinion editorial containing the "Redskin" term.
 The school's Principal McGee demanded that "The Playwickian" run the piece and threatened to withdraw the newspaper's final issue if its staff did not comply.
 "The Playwickian" ran its last issue of the year without the article.
-The principal confiscated the newspaper, calling for an emergency meeting with its co-editors and restricting access to "The Playwickian's" social media and website.Foolish action and reaction - The Intelligencer: Editorials Later, McGee defend his actions in a statement on the school's website.
+The principal confiscated the newspaper, calling for an emergency meeting with its co-editors and restricting access to "The Playwickian's" social media and website.
+Later, McGee defend his actions in a statement on the school's website.
 On June 26, 2014, the Neshaminy School Board gave "The Playwickian" authority to ban the term "redskin" in articles, but required the paper to publish editorials and letters to the editor with the term present and unedited.

 In 2015, the PHRC made a preliminary finding that the name Redskins is "racially derogatory" and creates a "hostile educational environment."
 The case then proceeded to a full committee hearing.
 After six years of controversy, the PHRC held a hearing in January 2019.
 In November 2019, the PHRC ruled that Neshaminy High School could continue to use the name but must cease using any imagery promoting negative stereotypes of Native Americans.
 In addition, PHRC required the school to teach its students about Native American history to prevent the use of stereotypes.
-The school district spent over $400,000 in legal fees in its campaign to retain the Redskin nickname.
+Neshaminy School District spent over $400,000 in legal fees in its campaign to retain the Redskin nickname.